Corpus Christi College, Cambridge: Jacobean period

-Corpus maintains an impressive collection of silver as it was the only college not to sell its silverware in support of either side during the Civil War.
-That, and its unrivalled collection of manuscripts and massive collection of rare wines and ports, fuels rumours that it is Cambridge's richest college per student.
+Corpus maintains a collection of silver as it was the only college not to sell its silverware in support of either side during the Civil War.
+That, and its collection of manuscripts and rare wines and ports, fuels rumours that it is Cambridge's richest college per student.
 This is a moot point, since these assets cannot be sold and the majority of them cannot be valued.

 Unlike other Oxbridge colleges, the college managed to remain neutral during the Civil War.
 This was due to the ministration of Richard Love who was Master throughout the Civil War and the Commonwealth.
 According to college legend, the silver plate was distributed to the fellows to keep it from being requisitioned by the warring factions.
 When the fighting finished the plate was returned and melted down to pay for repairs.
 Twelve college heads were removed from their posts, but Love and three others were retained.
 The college also escaped the worst excesses of the puritan Commonwealth.
 When William Dowsing inspected the college he found "nothing to amend".
 St Bene't's Church was not so lucky and indeed there was much disturbance in the fellowship as many were forced out and reinstated as circumstances changed through the period.